-Parenting and Divorce during and after the COVID-19 Pandemic
+Parenting and Divorce during a Pandemic

 Our worry was how the families who depend so heavily on the public school system for food and childcare were going to survive if the school was not an option.
 It appears our state and local school districts and many volunteers are working to help families with these needs.
 My next thought was for the families we serve in our work as Family Law Attorneys.

 Parenting and Divorce during a crisis are tough

 Most parents during want to pull their children close and keep them safe

 Given the extreme contagiousness of COVID-19, we all want to make sure our children are clean and not exposed to any danger, while at the same time, we may also be caring for elderly parents who we are trying to protect.
 The impulse to keep our children in our sight is very real, yet at this same time, we are asked to co-parent with someone we may not totally trust to behave as we would to protect our children.
 We are trying to balance all of that with also needing to work to pay the mounting bills of now supporting two households instead of one and the possibility of childcare costs we had not planned for.
 Parenting and Divorce during normal circumstances can be complicated, but with current limitations that are going to last for a long time to come, it’s even tougher.
 Call 770-824-3370 to book your free family law consultation.

 What is the “right” thing to do in terms of co-parenting during a crisis such as this?